 I'm Missing My Cruise.
 Now What?

-Upon realizing a flight delay is going to make it impossible to make a cruise, jump into action immediately.
-If you booked the flights through the airline (as opposed to through the cruise line), talk to an airline representative about the possibility of switching to another flight.
+Upon realizing a flight delay or flight cancellation is going to make it impossible to make a cruise, jump into action immediately.
+If you booked the cancelled flights through the airline (as opposed to through the cruise line), talk to an airline representative about the possibility of switching to another flight.
 Long lines tend to form quickly at the gate agents' desks when a delay is announced.
 Join the line but call the airline's help number while waiting in case it's faster to reach a customer service agent by phone.

 If the delay is weather-related, switching to an earlier flight is unlikely to happen, especially if all flights coming in and out of the airport are delayed or grounded.
 In that case, move right to the second step: calling the cruise line.
 Some carriers, including Royal Caribbean and Norwegian, have teams in place who specialize in helping cruisers deal with travel emergencies.
 They can't work miracles, but the cruise line's agents can help figure out a plan for meeting the ship at its first port.
-If you've purchased flights through the cruise line, agents may also be able to work on getting you rebooked.
+If you've purchased flights through the cruise line, travel agents and cruise agents may also be able to work on getting you rebooked.

 During major storms, it's sometimes clear that getting out on any flight won't happen for a few days.
 In that case, cruise line agents can provide information about canceling the trip.
-Getting a refund may not be possible for cruisers who didn't purchase trip insurance.
+Getting a refund may not be possible for cruisers who didn't purchase travel insurance.

 Pre-Cruise Protection Options